MichaelSheinman/short-story-generator/README.md

 - Attempted setting up 3 different architectures: NanoGPT, GPT-2 Medium, and plain transformers.
 Found that none of these architectures were feasible due to Google Collab limitations and short story sequences being too long.

 **Ekaterina Semyanovskaya:**

+- Contributed to RNN model implementation.
+- Was responsible for RNN model training.
+- Was responsible for tuning hyperparameters of the RNN model.
+- Contributed to setting up a connection between the GPT-2 and the RNN models.
+- Was responsible for the RNN model performance analysis (in report: training curve, tuning hyperparameters, etc.).
+- Contributed to many other general and RNN-related report sections (in report: dataset, dataset transformation, model description, parameters, etc.).